Greentech-Apps-Limited/order-management-dashboard/README.md

 npm run dev
 ```

-Visit http://localhost:3000 in your browser to access the Order Management System.
+Visit http://localhost:3000 in your browser to access the Order Management Dashboard.

 ## License